Code-Institute-Submissions/balennouri-pp5/TESTING.md

 [Python Linter](https://pep8ci.herokuapp.com/)

 ### JSHint for Javascript

+I ran my JavaScript code through [JSHint](https://jshint.com/) for testing.
+Most of the code returned without any errors or warnings.
+However, I encountered two instances where warnings were raised.
+These warnings pertained to the JavaScript code associated with Stripe and Mailchimp, which are provided below.

 In the "base.html" file, a script tag for MailChimp triggered warnings due to the usage of the MailChimp API.
 Although I attempted to remove it completely, this caused other site features to malfunction.
 Consequently, I reverted the script tag to its original state.
 While the warnings identified by JSHint are non-critical, no changes were made to the file.
 You can see the warnings below.